 This article is all about the daily photo from May 12, 2009.
 If you haven’t seen it, please check it out.
 It is a photo of St. Peter’s Basilica through the keyhole to the door of the headquarters of the Sovereign Military Order of Malta. (that is a mouthful)

 There are certain iconic photos of famous places that everyone is familiar with.
 If you have seen a photo of the Taj Mahal, odds are it is of the building taken from the front with the building in the center and reflecting pool in the foreground.
 If you’ve seen a photo of Machu Pichu, you’ve seen it taken looking down from a hill above the ruins.
 If you’ve seen a photo of Time Square, it was taken near ground level pointed at One Times Square.
-Every one of those iconic photos can differ slightly depending on where you are standing, what you are standing on, etc. This photo is one of the few iconic photos I know of that everyone pretty much has to take exactly the same.
+Every one of those iconic photos can differ slightly depending on where you are standing, what you are standing on, etc. The Rome Keyhole photo is one of the few iconic photos I know of that everyone pretty much has to take exactly the same.
 The camera has to literally be in the same spot to get it to work.

 If you look at the top photo on this page (click to see a bigger version) you’ll see a girl taking a photo through the keyhole.
 She was actually rather frustrated because it wasn’t working out for her.
 While I was there about a dozen people walked up to the gate to look through the keyhole.
 I took over 30 photos with various settings on my camera to get it to work.
 It is a really tricky shot because you are dealing with a very small hole, not much light, and a very far away object.
 The lack of light means a longer exposure time and the far away object means it will move around significantly with the smallest movement on your part.